 Note that for resources that are part of the Entry Package, the Broadcaster Application can assume that those files are available at startup and remain available if the Broadcaster Application is running regardless of the @validUntil time as described in Section 6.2.3.

+Advanced Emergency Alert Enhancement Content Considerations

+The AEAT may reference AEA enhancement content through URLs.
+This content is delivered either in the broadcast as a separate ROUTE stream, in which case the referencing URL will be relative, or over broadband where a fully-qualified URL will be provided.

+In the broadcast case, the broadcaster is responsible for providing the Application Context Id of any Broadcaster Applications that need to access the AEA enhancement content as part of the EFDT fragment describing the signed package containing the AEA enhancement content.
+The Receiver shall treat this content as it would normal ROUTE-delivered content by making it available in the Application Context Caches corresponding to the listed Application Context IDs.
+Note that since the AEA enhancement content will occupy the same hierarchy as other ROUTE-delivered data, the broadcaster must assure that no conflicts occur when defining the corresponding file hierarchies.

+Similarly, any cache management performed by the Broadcaster Application should take the life span of the AEA event into account when signaling @clearAppContextCacheDate or using the Mark Unused API (9.9) to indicate the content is no longer needed.
+Any broadcast NRT data associated with an AEA event is expected to have a @validUntil attribute defined to be at least the duration of the AEA event.

 Broadcaster Application Signaling

-The ATSC 3.0 Receiver is responsible for retrieving the Broadcaster Application files and resources from the location and transport mechanism indicated by ATSC 3.0 application signaling [3].
+The ATSC 3.0 Receiver is responsible for retrieving the Broadcaster Application files and resources from the location and transport mechanism indicated by ATSC 3.0 application signaling [4].
 A service must be successfully selected and, for broadcast resources, where a relative URI is supplied, the Entry Package shall be completely available within the Application Context Cache (Section 6.2.2) for the ATSC 3.0 Receiver to launch the Broadcaster Application.
-For external broadband references where a full URL is provided, the URL supplied in the HTMLEntryPage@bbandEntryUrl attribute for the Broadcaster Application section of the HELD [3] shall be launched directly.
+For external broadband references where a full URL is provided, the URL supplied in the HTMLEntryPackage@bbandEntryUrl attribute for the Broadcaster Application section of the HELD [1] shall be launched directly.